MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/storage.md

 Like Amazon EKS, AKS is a Kubernetes implementation, and you can integrate third-party Kubernetes storage solutions.
 Here are some examples of third-party storage solutions for Kubernetes:

 - [Rook](https://rook.io/) turns distributed storage systems into self-managing storage services by automating storage administrator tasks.
 Rook delivers its services via a Kubernetes operator for each storage provider.
-- [GlusterFS](https://www.gluster.org/) is a free and open-source scalable Network File System that uses common off-the-shelf hardware to create large, distributed storage solutions for data-heavy and bandwidth-intensive tasks.
+- [GlusterFS](https://www.gluster.org/) is a free and open-source scalable network filesystem that uses common off-the-shelf hardware to create large, distributed storage solutions for data-heavy and bandwidth-intensive tasks.
 - [Ceph](https://www.ceph.com/en/) provides a reliable and scalable unified storage service with object, block, and file interfaces from a single cluster built from commodity hardware components.
 - [MinIO](https://min.io/) multicloud object storage lets enterprises build AWS S3-compatible data infrastructure on any cloud, providing a consistent, portable interface to your data and applications.
 - [Portworx](https://portworx.com/) is an end-to-end storage and data management solution for Kubernetes projects and container-based initiatives.
 Portworx offers container-granular storage, disaster recovery, data security, and multicloud migrations.